1st Edition

 by Routledge

-Jungian Counseling and Play Therapy is a textbook for graduate-level counseling students and supervisees.
-It is both an introduction to Jung’s theory and a practical guide to Jungian-informed practice.
+Jungian Counseling and Play Therapy is both an introduction to Jung’s theory and a practical guide to Jungian-informed practice.

-1. An Ongoing Journey: Personal and Professional 2.
+1. An Ongoing Journey: Personal & Professional 2.
 Why Jung?
 3. The Structure of the Psyche 4.
 The Functions of the Psyche 5.
 The Language of the Unconscious 6.
-Space and Time Together: The Role of the Counselor 7.
+Space & Time Together: The Role of the Counselor 7.
 Creative Techniques 8.
 When We Reach the End

 Biography

 Rachel McRoberts, PhD, LPC-MHSP, ACS, RPT-S, is an award-winning, Jungian-oriented counselor, play therapist, supervisor, and researcher.
-She is also a professor at University of Cumberlands and mantains an atelier private practice.
+She is also a Professor at University of the Cumberlands and mantains an atelier private practice.

 "Dr. Rachel McRoberts has done a masterful job at integrating Jungian concepts into the world of play therapy and counseling.
-She introduces a very real postmodern approach to understanding Jung's role in the modern world.
-The book is rich with information from different approaches and covers a broad base of Jung's influence over many disciplines.
-Covering a range of disciplines from cognitive-behavioral approaches to the evolving world of neuroscience, she fleshes out these approaches in a cohesive and Jungian manner that was a pleasure to read.
-This book was a pure joy to read because she wraps her mind around some very complicated and delicate theoretical concepts and manages to hold onto her sense of humor and wonder about it all.
-A joyful read and a deeper look at Jung's influence in the present-day world of therapy and counseling."
+The book is rich with information covering a broad base of Jung's influence over many disciplines, from cognitive-behavioral to the evolving world of neuroscience.
+This book is a pleasure because she wraps her mind around some very complicated and delicate theoretical concepts and manages to hold onto her sense of humor and wonder about it all."

 "This work is exactly what is needed at this time.
 We are struggling, as a profession, with cohesive and accessible texts that assist with our understanding of ourselves, as counselors."